 Continue to play after our Classroom Instrumental Learning programme.

 We offer a free 12 month instrument hire for pupils who have completed a Classroom Instrumental Learning programme provided by Dorset Music Service.
 This reduction is for one instrument for one 12 month hire period only.
+Subsequent hire periods will be at full price unless students are eligible for our Help with Fees funding.
 Bookings have to be made by your child's school.
 Please contact them to find out more details.

 Instrument sizes